 Property Owner Association (POA) law involves services dealing with common-interest developments such as:

-The certification standards name POA law as a sub-category of the current real estate law specialty area alongside commercial, residential, and farm and ranch.
+The certification standards name POA law as a sub-category of the current real estate law specialty areas alongside commercial, residential, and farm and ranch real estate law.

 To become board certified in Property Owner Association (POA) law, the following qualifications must be established: